eliovr/visualgng/README.md

 ### Parameters
 - `setInputCols`: takes an `Array[String]`.
 It defines which columns to be used in training.
 - `setLabelCol`: takes a string.
 It tells the library that to treat the given column as a label.
-This means that the column is ignored during training, but the units will assume the color of the latest win.
+This means that the column is ignored during training, and the units will assume the color of the latest win.
 This column can be of type Int, Double or String.
-- `setIdCol`: taked a string.
+- `setIdCol`: takes a string.
 Similar to `setLabelCol` but it won't be visually encoded.
 If `setInputCols` is not given, then all other columns will be used for training.
 This column can be of any type.
 - `setScale`: takes a boolean.
 It defines whether the training features should be scaled to a unit standard deviation or not.